chauff/cse1500-web-transcripts/Lecture-node.md

 In our client-side code example :point_up: we saw how simple it is to send data once a connection is established: `socket.send()`.

-:bug: TODO: show an example of Firefox's [WebSocket Inspector](https://hacks.mozilla.org/2019/10/firefoxs-new-websocket-inspector/)
+:bug: The [WebSocket Inspector](https://hacks.mozilla.org/2019/10/firefoxs-new-websocket-inspector/) can help you to debug your code!

 ### WebSockets for multi-player games